 Procession of horse-drawn carriages, Central Park

 Back to the popular south of the park.
 Central Park South opposite the Plaza Hotel is the starting point for carriage rides that draw in the tourists.
-We have never taken the carriage ride because we consider it to be an expensive way of seeing only a very limited area of the park.
-Central Park is best explored on foot rather than in a convoy of horse-drawn carriages.
+We have never taken the carriage ride because we consider it to be an incredibly expensive way of seeing only a very limited area of the park.
+During his election campaign Mayor Bill de Blasio promised to severely restrict horse-drawn carriages, but his attempts to do this have failed.
+Nowadays the pedicabs do provide an alternative to the carriages, but their charges are also sky high.
+Our advice is to avoid the carriages and pedicabs because Central Park is best explored on foot.
+Click Tab 2 to see a pedicab and carriage in Central Park.

 Skaters in Central Park

 The many lakes and ponds in Central Park were once havens for ice skaters in winter.
 Nowadays ice skating takes place on rather safer purpose built rinks.
 Shown here is the Wollman Rink, between 62nd and 63rd Streets, which was built in 1949.
 There is a second rink at the northern end between 106th and 108th Streets.
 Ice skating is just one of a huge range of sports that take place in the park.
 The picture shows another aspect of Central Park.
 The park is huge, 341 hectares (843 acres) size, yet here in the southern section of the park the surrounding buildings still loom over you.
 The figures on the ice in this picture are very reminiscent of the winter scenes by Flemish painters Pieter Bruegel the Elder and Younger.